 Ecstasy is an illegal drug that has effects similar to hallucinogens and stimulants.
-Ecstasy’s scientific name is “MDMA” or methylenedioxymethamphetamine.
-That word is almost as long as the all-night dance club “raves” or “trances” where ecstasy is often used.
+Ecstasy’s scientific name is “MDMA” or Methylenedioxymethamphetamine.
+That word is almost as long as the all-night dance club “raves” or “trances” where ecstasy or Molly is often used.
 That’s why ecstasy is called a “club drug.”

-Slang words for ecstasy are E, XTC, X, Adam, hug, beans, clarity, lover’s speed, and love drug.
+Slang words for ecstasy are E, XTC, X, Adam, hug, beans, clarity, lover’s speed, love drug, bumping, MDMD, Molly, or mollies.

 Ecstasy is usually taken by mouth in a pill, tablet, or capsule.
 These pills can be different colors, and sometimes the pills have cartoon-like images on them.
 Called “bumping,” some MDMA users take more than one pill at a time.